contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 > NB: 0x1000 = 1 flash sector (4096 bytes)

-*  Each of these binaries is statically linked with the Starting Position of each pre-determined and baked into the linker script.
+*  Each of the binaries is statically linked with the starting position of each pre-determined and baked into the linker script.
 E.G. `ota-image-example` has the flash origin set to `0x1000` in its linker file.
-*  Each binary also has its own Vector table placed at the very start of each image.
+*  Each binary also has its *own* Vector table placed at the very start of each image.
 This seems to be the method recommended by TI's OAD literature.

 The core idea behind branching code execution to a different firmware image is to branch to the RESET vector in the target image's Vector table: